WillemB2104/WillemB2104.github.io/README.md

 ORCID privacy settings, and that Settings → Actions → General → Workflow permissions is set to *Read and write*.

-To add a publication, add it to ORCID - not to this repo.
+To add a publication, add it to ORCID, not to this repo.

 ---